Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

 # Azure model client library for Python

-The Azure AI Model Client Library allows you to do inference against any of AI models in you deployed to Azure.
-It supports both "model as a service" and "models with hosted managed infrastructure".
+The ModelClient Library allows you to do inference using AI models you deployed to Azure.
+It supports both serverless endpoints (aka "model as a service" (MaaS) or "pay as you go") and selfhosted endpoints (aka "model as a platform" (MaaP) or "real-time endpoints").
+The ModelClient library makes services calls using REST AP version `2024-04-01-preview` specificed here (TODO: insert link).
 For more information see [Overview: Deploy models, flows, and web apps with Azure AI Studio](https://learn.microsoft.com/azure/ai-studio/concepts/deployments-overview).

-Use the model client library to:
+Use the ModelClient library to:

 * Authenticate against the service
+* Get information about the model
 * Get chat completions
 * Get embeddings
 * Generate an image from a text prompt

-Note that for inference of OpenAI models hosted on azure you should be using the [OpenAI Python client library](https://github.com/openai/openai-python) instead of this client.
+Note that for inference using OpenAI models hosted on Azure you should be using the [OpenAI Python client library](https://github.com/openai/openai-python) instead of this client.

 [Product documentation](https://learn.microsoft.com/azure/ai-studio/concepts/deployments-overview)
 | [Samples](https://aka.ms/azsdk/model-client/samples/python)